 }

-In this example, we use foreach
+In this example, we use foreach to loop through the

-array.
-On each step, the name
+names array.
+On each step, the name variable

 automatically receives the next value β first "Anya", then "Bob", then